Jeremy Pena Player Props: Astros vs. Dodgers

 Jeremy Pena At The Plate

-- In 11.6% of his games this year, he has hit a home run, and 2.7% of his trips to the plate.
+- In 11.4% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.

-- Pena has had an RBI in 19 games this year (27.5%), including seven multi-RBI outings (10.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Pena has had at least one RBI in 27.1% of his games this season (19 of 70), with more than one RBI seven times (10.0%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 29 of 69 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.